tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 '''''''''''''''''''''''''''''''
 If the area outline is not perfectly defined, you will not be able to fill it.
 The gap can be closed by adding a line with the **Brush** (|brush|) or **Geometric** (|geometric|) tools (see :ref:`Drawing Tools <drawing_tools>`  ), or by using the **Tape** tool (|tape|).

-For Toonz Vector drawings the **Tape** tool (|tape|) allows you to join vector strokes manually or automatically, both considering their endpoints and any point along the strokes themselves, according to the tool settings.
+For Vector drawings the **Tape** tool (|tape|) allows you to join vector strokes manually or automatically, both considering their endpoints and any point along the strokes themselves, according to the tool settings.
 Options available are the following:

     - **Type:** has the options **Normal**, to manually define joining vectors, or **Rectangular**, to automatically close all the gaps detected in the box you define.